 About the Academy Sports + Outdoors Texas Bowl

-The Academy Sports + Outdoors Texas Bowl is owned and operated by ESPN Events, a subsidiary of ESPN, and managed locally by Lone Star Sports & Entertainment.
-The Bowl will showcase teams from the Big 12 and the SEC, two of the country’s premier conferences, for the next three years.
-The Academy Sports + Outdoors Texas Bowl has been a tremendous success both on and off the field over its first 13 years as it is the 5th most-attended bowl in the country since 2014.
-The bowl generates nearly $50 million annually for the Houston economy and it has donated more than $1,600,000 in financial support and millions more in promotional support to DePelchin Children’s Center, the bowl’s official charitable beneficiary.
+The Academy Sports + Outdoors Texas Bowl is owned and operated by ESPN Events and managed locally by Lone Star Sports & Entertainment.
+The Bowl will showcase teams from the Big 12 and the SEC, two of the country’s premier conferences, for the next two years.
+The Academy Sports + Outdoors Texas Bowl has been a tremendous success both on and off the field over the years.
+The game has ranked fifth in attendance since 2014 behind only the Rose, Peach, Cotton and Sugar Bowls.
+In terms of its community impact, the bowl has generated an average of $50 million annually for the Houston economy and through its relationship with DePelchin Children’s Center, its official charitable beneficiary, more than $1.6 million in financial support has been donated to the city’s oldest children’s charity.

 About Dave Campbell’s Texas Football: